Skip to footer content

 • You need to create searchable PDF output from scanned paper documents

-Both solutions use Tesseract, an open-source OCR engine, as their core for optical character recognition.
+Both solutions use Tesseract's OCR engine as their core for optical character recognition.
 However, IronOCR extends its capabilities with native .NET integration, built-in preprocessing filters, and direct PDF support, addressing common pain points developers encounter when implementing OCR in production .NET applications.
+The licensing model includes options for upgrades and extensions based on usage requirements.

 Start a free trial to evaluate IronOCR with your specific PDF documents, or review licensing options for production deployment.